 - Stay up to date by following us on social media.
 We’re on Facebook, Twitter, and Instagram!

 - Register to vote and make a voting plan.
 Make sure your friends and family know to keep an eye out for local elections in 2021.

 Nebraska Appleseed routinely has positions for interns and law clerks to help support our work.
 If you are interested in being a law clerk or intern please complete our electronic application form and attach a cover letter and resume.
 Apply below for Law Clerk and Intern positions.

 The Nebraska Appleseed Internship Program is a hands-on way to learn about nonprofit and advocacy work in Nebraska.

-Our internships are part-time, paid positions averaging 10 hours per week and we open the hiring process once each semester.
+Our internships are part-time, paid positions working at most 10 hours per week and we open the hiring process once each semester.
 We require all interns to have access to a personal computer and internet access.
 Interns may work to conduct research projects, assist with advocacy and public policy work, help with community outreach and education, and provide general office support.
 Interns work directly under the supervision of a program and/or support manager.